flutter/website/src/desktop.md

   as explained in the [Desktop shells][] page in the [Flutter wiki][].
-  If you experience a problem that hasn’t yet been reported, please [file an issue][] and make sure that "desktop" appears in the title.
+  If you experience a problem that hasn’t yet been reported, please [file an issue][] and make sure that "desktop:macos", for example, appears in the title.
 {{site.alert.end}}

 ## Requirements

-To create a Flutter app with desktop support, you need the following software:
+To create a Flutter app with macOS support, you need the following software:

 * Flutter SDK.
 See the